-There are so many different kinds of springs made a salesperson could spend an hour explaining them all.
+Additionally, there are so many kinds of spring types made, it would be hard for the average person to compare them much less note which is better.
+The truth is a well-trained qualified salesperson could spend an hour explaining the different types of coils and differences between them.
 Marshall Coil (pocketed coil) Verti Coil, Bonnel or Bonnell Coil, Continuous Coil and it goes on and on.
-This only ads to the confusion.
+The multitude of coil design choices only adds to the layers of confusion.

-Finally 2 mattresses having an equal number of coils can have a completely different feel by simply tweaking the quilting pattern or the layers of upholstery on top of the coil spring unit.
-Consumer Reports said it best coil count doesn’t matter.
+Finally, 2 mattresses having an equal number of coils and identical steel gauge can have completely 2 different feels.
+How is this possible?
+Mattress builders can tweak the quilting pattern or the layers of upholstery on top of the coil spring unit.
+This can change the feel dramatically.
+I think this Consumer Reports quote says it best, “On the whole coil count doesn’t matter.”
 So go with your gut (or your back) and purchase your new mattress based on its comfort.